-- BlackRock is responsible for the management of the majority (excluding the buy-in policy) of the Scheme's investments assets.
-The Trustee invests in a series of pooled equity and bond funds.
+- BlackRock is responsible for the management of the majority (excluding the buy-in policy and property holdings) of the Scheme's investments assets.
+The Trustee invests in a series of pooled equity and corporate bond funds as well as the segregated Managed Account for the Scheme's hedging assets.
 Equity assets are managed on a passive basis with bond assets being managed on both an active and passive basis.
-The Trustee hedges approximately 70% of its overseas equity exposure to the Euro, Yen and US dollar by investing in pooled currency hedged funds managed by BlackRock. - Osborne King is responsible for providing advice to the Trustee on the Scheme's property assets. - Danske Bank A/S is responsible for the implementation of the Scheme's interest rate hedging arrangements. - Prudential Assurance Company Limited (PAC) is responsible for managing an insurance policy entered into by the Trustee in respect of a portion of the Scheme's pensioner liabilities.
+The Trustee hedges approximately 70% of its overseas equity exposure to the Euro, Yen and US dollar by investing in pooled currency hedged funds managed by BlackRock. - BlackRock is responsible for the management of the LDI portfolio and manage the portfolio in line with guidelines set out in the Investment Management Agreement.
+This includes details such as the liability benchmark, hedging targets, available instruments and counterparty exposure levels.

+- Osborne King is responsible for providing advice to the Trustee on the Scheme's property assets. - Prudential Assurance Company Limited (PAC) is responsible for managing an insurance policy entered into by the Trustee in respect of a portion of the Scheme's pensioner liabilities.